A modular compactification of $\mathcal{M}_{1,n}$ from $A_\infty$-structures: Moduli of -structures

+We refer to \cite[Ch.
+1]{seidel} for the basics of the theory of $A_\infty$-algebras.
+Some of the more relevant aspects for us are discussed in \cite{P-ainf}.

+Let $R$ be a commutative ring.
+For a fixed graded associative $R$-algebra $A$ one can consider {\it minimal $A_\infty$-algebras} $(\mathcal{A}, \mu^* )$ over $R$ (minimality means that $\mu^1=0$) extending the given double product on $A$.
 When considering $A_\infty$-algebra structures on $E_{1,n}$ we in addition assume that they are {\it unital} with respect to the natural idempotents in $E_{1,n}$ corresponding to the vertices of the quiver $Q_n$, i.e., any operation $\mu^l$, $l>2$, that has one of these idempotents as one of the arguments, is required to vanish.

-Here we do not delve into the theory of $A_\infty$-algebras, as they are well studied in the literature.
-A good reference is \cite[Ch.
-1]{seidel} but the more relevant aspect of the theory for us is discussed in detail in \cite[Sec.\ 4]{P-ainf}, which we refer to in this text.

 Working over a field $k$, it turns out that if the first Hochschild cohomology group $HH^1(A)_{<0}$ vanishes then the set of minimal $A_\infty$-structures on the associative algebra $A$ up to a gauge equivalence can be represented by an affine scheme (see \cite[Cor.
 4.2.5]{P-ainf}).
-We denote this affine scheme by $\wt{\mathcal{M}}_\infty(A)$.
+We denote this affine scheme by $\MM_\infty(A)$.
 Note that, in general, this scheme is constructed as the inverse limit

-of affine schemes $\wt{\mathcal{M}}_d(A)$ of finite type which represents the set of minimal $A_d$-structures over $A$, hence is not necessarily of finite type.
+of affine schemes $\MM_d(A)$ of finite type which represents the set of minimal $A_d$-structures over $A$, hence is not necessarily of finite type.

 As in \cite[Section 3.1]{P-ainf} (see also, \cite[Section 5.1]{LP} for the special case $n=1$), we can use a natural dg-resolution of $\Ext^*(G,G)$ to construct an $A_\infty$-structure on $E_{1,n} \ot R$ associated with a family of curves $(C,p_1,\ldots,p_n)$ over $\Spec R$ in $\wt{\UU}^{sns}_{1,n}(R)$ (where $R$ is a commutative ring).
 This is constructed by considering endomorphisms of $G$ in a $dg$-enhancement of $D^b(C)$ and then applying the homological perturbation lemma (see \cite{Merk}, \cite{KS}) to get a minimal $A_\infty$-algebra, defined canonically up to a gauge equivalence.